lmstephens/Lauren-Stephens/_posts/2020-03-04-weather-damage.md

 <p>I took a look at the cost incurred by weather damage in the years 2013-2019 which excludes crop damage to see if I could find any of my own patterns. </p>

-<a href="https://www1.ncdc.noaa.gov/pub/data/swdi/stormevents/csvfiles/">Here</a> is the link to the data I used.

 <div class="video-container">
 <iframe width="900" height="800" frameborder="0" scrolling="no" src="//plot.ly/~Lmstephens/19.embed"></iframe>
 </div>